Associate Professor Malcolm Clark

 Research interests / background

-Malcolm William Clark, PhD, is an Associate Professor in the School of Environment, Science, and Engineering.
+Malcolm William Clark, PhD, is an Associate Professor in the Faculty of Science, and Engineering.
 He initially studied architecture and graduated with a BSc in geology and chemistry from Canterbury University, New Zealand, where he also completed his MSc (Hons) in geology, specialising in sedimentary geochemistry.

 He then moved to Lismore, Australia, in 1991 and undertook his PhD in Environmental and Engineering Geochemistry at Southern Cross University, on the geochemistry and engineering properties of dredge spoils of the Brisbane river.
 During this time, he taught earth science and geochemistry until 1999.
 Between 2000 and 2008, Associate Professor Clark was a full-time researcher investigating the geochemistry and environmental application of waste materials, particularly the geochemistry and reuse of bauxite refinery residues.